 Summer Mocktails With Ginger

-- Ginger Peach Soda: This recipe will serve the whole family on a hot summer day!
+This recipe will serve the whole family on a hot summer day!
 First, make a ginger simple syrup.
 Remove from heat, cover, and steep for about 30 minutes.
 Chill the syrup.
 Distribute peach slices among 8 tall glasses.
 For each glass, lightly press peaches with the back of a wooden spoon to release their juice.
-Pour about 2 tablespoons chilled syrup over peaches.
+Pour about 2 tablespoons of chilled syrup over peaches.
 Add ice cubes; then top with seltzer and stir.
 Garnish with fresh mint!

-- Mango Mule: Ginger beer is one of my favorite beverages, especially when it’s icy cold and extra spicy!
+Ginger beer is one of my favorite beverages, especially when it’s icy cold and extra spicy!
 For this, you’ll need 4-5 slices of cucumber, honey syrup, mango puree, fresh lime juice, ginger beer, and ice.
-At the bottom of a cocktail shaker, muddle cucumber and honey syrup.
+At the bottom of a cocktail shaker, muddle cucumber, and honey syrup.
 Add the mango puree and lime juice and shake with ice vigorously.
 Strain into a copper mug filled with crushed ice.
-Top with ginger beer and stir.
+Top with ginger beer, garnish with your favorite summer fruit, and stir.

 Summer Mocktails for the Sweet Tooth

-- Virgin Piña Colada: This sweet treat will make you feel like you’re on an island vacation.
+This sweet treat will make you feel like you’re on an island vacation.
 To make it, blend pineapple pieces, thick coconut milk, sugar, and ice cubes.
-Garnish with pineapple wedges.
+Garnish with fresh pineapple wedges.
 If you’re not a big pineapple fan, a virgin strawberry colada is always a great choice, too.

-- Mandalorian Mocktail: The Mandalorian was one of the most-watched streaming series in the US in 2020.
-To celebrate, we think a cocktail is in order.
-Enter, Baby Yoda Soda, a drink named after the adorable baby Grogu, a member of the same species as famous Jedi Master Yoda.
+The Mandalorian was one of the most-watched streaming series in the US in 2020.
+To celebrate, we think a mocktail is in order.
+Enter Baby Yoda Soda, a drink named after the adorable baby Grogu, a member of the same species as the famous Jedi Master Yoda.
 To make it, combine 1/4 cup lime juice with 3 tbsp of sugar, 1 cup of sparkling water, and 1 scoop of lime sorbet.

 Time to Make Some Summer Mocktails

-No matter why you’ve chosen to skip the alcohol consumption, it doesn’t mean you have to skip the experience of tasty, refreshing summer mocktails!
+No matter why you’ve chosen to skip alcohol consumption, it doesn’t mean you have to skip the exprience of tasty, refreshing summer mocktails!
 You might also want to check out Mai Trinh’s journey with 500 days of sobriety and read how mocktails have become her new summer treat!

 Pour yourself a glass and take in the feeling of being completely present in each moment.
+You just need simple ingredients and you can make so many delicious nonalcoholic drinks you can enjoy all summer long.
 And don’t forget to share your favorite recipes with friends and family on FamilyApp!